The Evolution of Supply Chain in the Fashion Industry

 Globalization allowed retailers to produce in Asia or other off-shore low-cost manufacturing locations.
 The result is low-cost operating expenses but larger lead-times.
 A cargo ship can take even 2 months from China to Europe.
 As a result, fashion retailers will need to optimize and manage incoterms, currency exchange rates and bet for the likely demand forecast.

-The is no a fashion “guru” and most of the resources are dedicated to Operations.
-The important thing here is volumen and how to produce with the lower costs (quality not a must), while optimizing costs of inventory and logistics.
+There is not a fashion “guru” in private label brands.
+Most of the resources are dedicated to Operations.
+Key success factors are managing high-volume purchase orders, at a lower costs (quality is not a must), while optimizing costs of inventory and logistics.
 Most of the value chain is outsourced, like design and manufacturing.
-The value proposition is a wide assortment compound of basics at a low Price.
+The value proposition is a wide assortment of basics at a low Price.

 - Macy´s: Charter Club, Maison Jules, bar III, Alfani